UnlockGPU/UnlockGPU/signal-articles/campaign-pitchdeck.md

 - **Low barrier to entry:** $2,000 and SEC rules give us real corporate governance power.
 - **Asymmetric leverage:** Developer credibility amplified by shareholder rights.
 - **Clear value proposition:** When AMD stops sucking, the "CUDA tax" disappears for everyone.
-- **Honest about scale:** We're small but growing—and that's exactly how successful campaigns start.

 <!--slide-->